 If, for example, it is a door-to-door solicitor, while annoying, our standard operating procedure is not to intervene unless the person attempts to open the window/door, starts peeking into the windows/doors or appears to be preparing to steal property.

 - The HELLO Protocol: If the person in question is doing something questionable and suspicious but not clearly criminal, we will use a military strategy made famous by Ronald Reagan called "Trust but Verify".
-This means that the LiveSentinel agent will not assume this person is criminal and will treat them respectfully, opening up a dialog starting with "Hello, this is Deep Sentinel Security," but we will also not let this person continue engaging in this behavior unless we can verify they are supposed to be there.
+This means that the LiveSentinel guard will not assume this person is criminal and will treat them respectfully, opening up a dialog starting with "Hello, this is Deep Sentinel Security," but we will also not let this person continue engaging in this behavior unless we can verify they are supposed to be there.

 - The STOP Protocol: This is exactly what it sounds like.
-The STOP protocol means that our agents are confident beyond a shadow of a doubt that this person is engaging in behavior threatening your home, your property, or your family.
-The first thing a suspected intruder will hear will be the agent shouting "STOP".
-Depending on how the person responds, the LiveSentinel agents are trained to respond to hopefully de-escalate the situation, but they have everything at their disposal to protect you and your home: lights, a full home alarm + siren, or immediate law enforcement escalation (1-click away in our proprietary LiveSentinel dashboard).
-Every one of our agents is trained in Law Enforcement dispatch communication to ensure that your situation is clearly prioritized by local law enforcement--and because Deep Sentinel is not a burglar alarm, we can tell your local law enforcement agency the exact details of the situation: a description of the suspect, their suspicious behavior, and a real-time, moment-by-moment update on the crime in progress.
+The STOP protocol means that our guards are confident beyond a shadow of a doubt that this person is engaging in behavior threatening your home, your property, or your family.
+The first thing a suspected intruder will hear will be the guard shouting "STOP".
+Depending on how the person responds, the LiveSentinel guards are trained to respond to hopefully de-escalate the situation, but they have everything at their disposal to protect you and your home: lights, a full home alarm + siren, or immediate law enforcement escalation (1-click away in our proprietary LiveSentinel dashboard).
+Every one of our guards is trained in Law Enforcement dispatch communication to ensure that your situation is clearly prioritized by local law enforcement--and because Deep Sentinel is not a burglar alarm, we can tell your local law enforcement agency the exact details of the situation: a description of the suspect, their suspicious behavior, and a real-time, moment-by-moment update on the crime in progress.